© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Y Gaer is a scheduled monument protected by Cadw under reference GM079.
 View the official record →

-Y Gaer is a prehistoric ringwork situated in Glamorgan, Wales, comprising a single defensive bank and ditch enclosure.
+Y Gaer is a prehistoric ringwork situated in Glamorgan, Wales, consisting of a single substantial bank and ditch forming a roughly circular enclosure.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM079.

 Y Gaer dates from the prehistoric period, and is classified as a ringwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Y Gaer is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM079.